MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/ipamserver/Remove-IpamRange.md

 ```

 ### -NetworkType
-Specifies an array of of network types for the addresses to remove.
+Specifies an array of network types for the addresses to remove.
 The acceptable values for this parameter are:

 - Provider
 - Customer
 - NonVirtualized

 If you do not specify a value, the cmdlet deletes all matching IP address ranges of network type Provider, Customer, and NonVirtualized.